cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/blueprints.md

    By default this field is disabled, until the `URL to a zip archive that contains the Terraform module` is provided.
    - (Optional) Credentials required for accessing `URL to a zip archive that contains the Terraform module`.
 7. (Optional) Add `Variables`, by:
-   1. Clicking the `Variables` dropdown
+   1. Clicking the `Variables` select
    2. Clicking the **Add** button
    3. Filling the row fields:
       - `Variable` - name of the variable